m2bhatt/poker-buddy-react/README.md

 5. **Presentation**
 * Create assets for demo day
 * Upload assets for demo day
-* DEMO DAY!
+* DEMO DAY! -->

-## Nice-to-haves
+## Next Steps
-1. Animation on cards when they're saved.
+1. Animate cards when they're added to the Pocket Hand, and Table Cards.
+2. Animate card when they're saved to the account.
-2. Add other players to the board
+3. Add other players to the board, including the chance of winning when additional players are added.
-3. Ability to write notes
+4. Ability to write notes when saving each round.
-4. Ability to sort your saved plays by date and outcome
+5. Ability to sort your saved plays by date and outcome.
+6. Paginate the front end and API calls in the back end to only display 10 saved hands at a time.
-5. Ability for the user to retrieve cards from their account to the poker trainer page to review the probability
+7. Ability for the user to retrieve cards from their account to the poker trainer page to review the probability